Wavetek Signal Generator

 with a similar fault.
 Our Plessey rep (also a radio ham) had

-device worth a huge sum of money.
+a huge device worth a huge sum of money.
 I made a 2m linear amplifier

 from it but during experiments I'd killed it.
 To cut a long story